Yak: The Giant King: Home media

 Yak: The Giant King was released on Blu-ray by Happy.
 Outside of Thailand, it was first released in Australia on DVD by Eagle Entertainment on December 28, 2013.
 The Grindstone dub was released straight-to-DVD by Lionsgate on December 22, 2015.

+A sequel short film was released as part of the three shorts in Khun Tong Daeng: The Inspirations.